 Verification means putting every assertion, number, and promise under the microscope.

-• Financial Verification: Investors request bank statements, financial models, invoices, and signed contracts to confirm revenue and customer claims.
-If you say your annual recurring revenue (ARR) is $1.2M, they’ll want to see proof—direct deposits, SaaS billing records, or awarded contracts that match your number to the cent.
+- Financial Verification: Investors request bank statements, financial models, invoices, and signed contracts to confirm revenue and customer claims.
+If you say your annual recurring revenue (ARR, the yearly value of recurring sales) is $1.2M, they’ll want to see proof, such as direct deposits or SaaS billing records.
+Awarded contracts should match your stated number to the cent.

 Investors often spot-check a few numbers randomly; any discrepancy erodes your credibility and can cause larger doubts about your reporting discipline and future projections.
 Consistency and thoroughness are key.